ricproenca/avius-final/guides/03_WebpackSetup.md

     },
     // Use plugins to add functionality typically related to bundles in webpack.
     plugins: [
+      // Webpack generate all your favicons and icons for you new FaviconsWebpackPlugin('./src/assets/images/logo.ico'),
       // Simplifies creation of HTML files to serve your webpack bundles.
       // Useful for webpack bundles that include a hash in the filename which changes every compilation. new HtmlWebpackPlugin({